hashim286/documentation-stuff/docker-image-upgrade/docker-image-upgrade.md

 3. confirm the new image is on the device <br/>`docker image ls`

 4. with new image on device, stop the old docker container <br/>`docker stop (container prefix)`
-   - usually this is the first part of the image name, if the image name is portainer/portainer-ce then you would run
+   - usually this is the first part of the image name, if the image name is portainer/portainer-ce then you would run <br/> `docker stop portainer`

-        docker stop portainer

 5. remove the stopped container <br/>`docker rm (container prefix)`